AhnafCodes/SAltEnv/README.md

 Note:
 - you really don't need to run or have "es-dev-server" unless for running some statics in isolation in development/test.
 Just doing "npm run build-css & npm run format ...." based on your project needs might suffice.
-- As suggested by [heresy](https://github.com/WebReflection/heresy), for wider compatiblity add this for polyfill
+- As suggested by [heresy](https://github.com/WebReflection/heresy), for wider compatiblity(and safari) add this for polyfill
 ```
 <script>if(this.customElements)try{customElements.define('built-in',document.createElement('p').constructor,{'extends':'p'})}catch(a){document.write('<script src="//unpkg.com/@ungap/custom-elements-builtin"><'+'/script>')}else document.write('<script src="//unpkg.com/document-register-element"><'+'/script>');</script>
 ```